AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-03-eleventy-the-good-the-bad-and-the-possum/index.md

 ### 7. It Supports Incremental Builds

 This is something I initially misunderstood about 11ty, thinking that it was slower than Jekyll.
-But it turns out that 11ty supports incremental builds just like Jekyll does—all you have to do is supply the `--incremental` command-line flag for the dev server.
+But this turned out to be user error because 11ty actually does support incremental builds just like Jekyll does—all you have to do is supply the `--incremental` command-line flag for the dev server.
 So if you change one file, 11ty won't rebuild your entire site—it will only write the file that changed.
 This makes for a great developer experience, especially if you save files frequently like I do.

+{% aside %}
+**2024 update**: As of Eleventy v2.0.0, Eleventy now ships with [an upgraded dev server](https://www.11ty.dev/docs/dev-server/) that supports hot-reload, so an edit to a page will reload your browser almost instantaneously.
+This is even faster than the original incremental build functionality.
+{% endaside %}

 ### 8. It Has a Debug Mode